quantumarmadillo/quantumarmadillo/TOPICS.md

 - Is the NORTH POLE actually up and the SOUTH POLE actually down?
 - **Is there ACTUALLY nano technology flying lint strings flying all over Earth?**
   - Can Olympus WS-822 prove it?
-- Are those space age 3D printers by Vapor? :)
+- Are those space age 3D printers by Vapor's Team? :)